apache/doris/docs/en/administrator-guide/running-profile.md

   - RowsReturned: 7                     # The number of rows returned from ScanNode to the upper node.
   - RowsReturnedRate: 6.979K /sec       # RowsReturned/ActiveTime
   - TabletCount: 20                     # The number of Tablets involved in this ScanNode.
+  - TotalReadThroughput: 74.70 KB/sec   # BytesRead divided by the total time spent in this node (from Open to Close).
+For IO bounded queries, this should be very close to the total throughput of all the disks
   OlapScanner:
     - BlockConvertTime: 8.941us         # The time it takes to convert a vectorized Block into a RowBlock with a row structure.
 The vectorized Block is VectorizedRowBatch in V1 and RowBlockV2 in V2.
     - BlockFetchTime: 468.974us         # Rowset Reader gets the time of the Block.